biodash/biodash.github.io/content/codeclub-novice/index.md

 ### Updating R

-If you have an older version of R already installed, consider updating it (certainly do this your R version is below `3.0.1`, and preferably do this if your R version is below `4.0`).
+Consider updating R if you have an older version of R installed.
+**Specifically, in the first session of Code Club, we've seen problems when installing the *tidyverse* with R versions below `R 3.6`.**

 - **Windows**: Use the function `installr::updateR()` in an R console (if needed, first install installr using `install.packages("installr")`).